-Dr. Jacques Imbeau: Yeah well, it’s basically 45 percent silver and the rest are other metals like the zinc, copper and there’s even some in some cases cadmium and other trace metals that can be found.
-So, basically, it’s never been a suitable substance to implant in a tooth and that’s the problem with a lot of mental materials so they not only dental amalgam is that they are legally classified as devices rather than implants which they are.
+Dr. Jacques Imbeau: Yeah well, it’s basically 45 percent silver and the rest are other metals like the zinc, copper and there’s even in some cases cadmium and other trace metals that can be found.
+So, basically, it’s never been a suitable substance to implant in a tooth and that’s the problem with a lot of dental materials so not only dental amalgam, is that they are legally classified as devices rather than implants which they are.
 So, if they were classified as implants the regulations are much more stringent and a lot of materials would actually fail.
 It would not pass the test.

 Dr. Ron Ehrlich: Isn’t that interesting?
 I mean I guess like a hearing aid is a device, isn’t it?

 Dr. Ron Ehrlich: And so, they kind of consider a filling to be a device except it is permanently in place and you don’t take it out to wash your ears out or anything.

 Dr. Jacques Imbeau: Yes, it is implanted in living tissue.

 Dr. Jacques Imbeau: The tooth is living tissue so once the substance is implanted it can leach inside the body basically.
 That’s what happens.
 So, amalgam leach mercury in vapour form in the oral cavity, it also releases mercury inside the pulp and then inside the bloodstream.